Skip to main content

 Frequently Asked Questions

-Can a California employer fire a worker for filing a workers' comp claim?
+Can a California employer legally fire a worker after a comp claim for any other reason?

 Get your case evaluated in 60 seconds.